jmilkiewicz/OverheadCourse/signups/ladies.markdown

 Training will be provided in English.

 ## 🗓️ Training Plan
-Two separate groups for *Padel Essentials Ladies*.
+Two separate groups for {% include padelLadies.markdown %}.
 Each group with up to 4 participants.

 Each group will experience an intensive **4.5-hour** training program and **1 hours** of unsupervised game: